vijaytembugade/Xenon-Video-Library/README.md

 # Aayat - A video Library web App

-Aayat is a video library project for those who loves to listen and watch Mushiras, Poetry, Soft, Quwalli and soulful music.
-It has specific content for specific user , where user can enjoy his day with Aaayat.
+Aayat is a video library project for those who loves to listen and watch Mushiras, Poetry, Soft, Qawwali and soulful music.
+It has specific content for specific user, where user can enjoy his day listening and viewing it.

 ## Live preview Link